gopine/diary/2025/February/February 11 (Tuesday).md

 Hope it can reduce server load for the team.

 Investigated different WASM compilers; Emscripten seems like a good starting point.

+Got a basic WASM module running in a React component.